 - Once you and Emmeline Mead have finalized edits and changes, an author username will be created by Emmeline (or your current MIA username will be modified to ‘contributor’ status) so that you can respond as an author to any comments your piece receives.

-- You will be asked to send a profile picture and brief biography (up to one paragraph in length) to go with your piece.
+- You will be asked to send a profile picture and brief biography (up to 65 words in length) to go with your piece.